-So as we wait, you can enjoy images from our first travels out of Rennes which took us to the northern coast to visit the walled city St. Malo.
+So as we wait, enjoy some images from our first travels out of Rennes which took us to the northern coast to visit the walled city St. Malo.
 A strategic location since the middle ages, it was home port to corsairs, French privateers and sometimes pirates.
 100 miles from the Normandy beaches, St. Malo’s most significant battles occurred after the Normandy invasion in WWII (good story and photos) when 80% of the city was destroyed.

-Oh, and if you notice the beach scenes with lots of people wearing bathing suits, it was cold and windy.
+Oh, and if you notice the beach scenes with lots of people wearing bathing suits, it was quite cold and windy.